Ylimegirl/evillious/README.md

 `git checkout -b live`

-- Force only the content from the \_site directory to be included.
-(This command is apparently deprecated and iffy, but I was utilizing tutorials from half a decade ago and have no idea how to update this to better syntax.
-Plus, it worked!
-So.)
+- Force only the content in the \_site directory to be included in the build.

-`git filter-branch --subdirectory-filter _site/ -f`
+`git filter-repo --subdirectory-filter _site/ --refs live -f`

 - Checkout a new source branch